 Interesting Fact: Shenandoah is home to the densest population of black bears in the United States.

-Shenandoah National Park has nearly 5oo miles of trails with 10o of those miles being part of the iconic Appalachian Trail.
+Shenandoah National Park has nearly 5oo miles of trails with 100 of those miles being part of the iconic Appalachian Trail.
 With the backdrop of the stunning Blue Ridge Mountains, Shenandoah is a nature lovers paradise.
 Waterfalls, caves, and wildlife sightings make this one of the most visited national parks east of the Mississippi River.
 Popular hikes include the more leisurely 1-mile hike to Blackrock Summit, a spectacular boulder field overlooking the valley, and the strenuous 9.2-mile bucket list-worthy Old Rag Hike.
 You can also spot waterfalls and take a dip in swimming holes along the way, on the Whiteoak Canyon hike.

 For those wanting to take in the scenery from their car, you can do the historic 105-mile drive on Skyline Drive.
 It takes about three hours, but with over 75 scenic overlooks, you could easily spend a full day stopping along the way to take in the sights or take hikes along the road.

 Two to three days is enough to see highlights of the park, but you might want to add a few extra days if you want to visit more of the sights in Shenandoah Valley as well as visit their award-winning wineries.

 When To Visit: Fall is largely considered the best time of year to visit the park for its gorgeous colors and gentler weather.
-May to June is another shoulder season that offers pleasant weather and fewer crowds.
+May and June offer pleasant weather and fewer crowds.